vapor/docs/docs/security/jwt.md

 - `ES384`: ECDSA with a P-384 curve and SHA-384
 - `ES512`: ECDSA with a P-521 curve and SHA-512

-All algorithms provide botha public key and a private key, such as `ES256PublicKey` and `ES256PrivateKey`.
+All algorithms provide both a public key and a private key, such as `ES256PublicKey` and `ES256PrivateKey`.
 You can add ECDSA keys using the PEM format:

 ```swift
 let ecdsaPublicKey = """